 Further, we must acknowledge that religion, including Christianity, has, at times, been co-opted as a tool of oppression.
 In the United States, this perverse distortion has led historically, even today, to Christians supporting the oppression of other Image Bearers of God.
 Jemar Tisby’s excellent historical and theological work The Color of Compromise: The Truth about the American Church’s Complicity in Racism explores the details of this complicity in the American Church.
 (The associated video series available through Amazon Prime is also excellent).

 I fear that the jealous God, YHWH, may hold us accountable for this generational sin of loving white Jesus over Him.

 So, should we destroy all the white Jesuses?
 Should we send them all to museums?

 I’m not an iconoclast.
 I don’t like the idea of destroying 1700 years of religious art.
 From a practical perspective, I don’t think it is possible, or even ideal, to move all these images to museums.

 I would love to see an initiative in the Church that raises money and matches artists with churches to produce a new generation of Jesus images that reflect the diverse nature of Christianity and the ethnic heritage of Jesus.
-I can imagine a Renaissance of Jesus images that shows a rebirth of our awareness that Jesus died for the entire world and that he incarnated into a specific time and ethnicity in history.
+I can imagine a renaissance of Jesus images that show our awareness that Jesus died for the entire world and that he incarnated into a specific time and ethnicity in history.
 We need to seek to be washed from the stain of racism and actively advocate religion that is pure and undefiled before God.